Updated Jan. 25, 2018

-We don’t typically think of big, meat-eating dinosaurs as light on their feet—yet a new study suggests they performed mating dances to woo one another, like modern-day birds.
-In the study, Martin Lockley, professor of geology at the University of Colorado at Denver and an expert in dinosaur footprints, examined fossilized foot scrapes preserved in Colorado sandstone, and concluded that these were left behind after a theropod mating ritual.
+We don’t typically think of big, meat-eating dinosaurs as light on their feet—yet research suggests they performed mating dances to woo one another, like modern-day birds.
+In a 2015 study, Martin Lockley, professor of geology at the University of Colorado at Denver and an expert in dinosaur footprints, examined fossilized foot scrapes preserved in Colorado sandstone, and concluded that these were left behind after a theropod mating ritual.
 It’s just further proof of how birdlike these iconic creatures really were.

 Scrape marks, some five or six feet long, and made by left and right dinosaur feet, were discovered at four Colorado sites that date back to the Cretaceous period, which ended some 65 million years ago.
 The largest site features 60 scrapes on a single sandstone surface that measures 50 m long, and 15 m wide.
 (A few show outlines of three-toed footprints.)
 After exploring several other hypotheses—such as whether these markings were left by dinosaurs digging for food and water, or marking their turf—Lockley and his co-authors concluded that these scrapes were made during a dinosaur mating ritual.
 It’s a behaviour well-known in birds, like the Atlantic puffin, who energetically kicks and scratches to catch the attention of a mate.

 Lockley believes these scrapes may have been left by a meat-eater called Acrocanthosaurus, but Tyrannosaurus rex, another theropod, might have been a dancer, too.
 “There’s no reason to suppose that T. rex [would] not have engaged in that same behaviour,” Lockley says, adding that we’ve yet to find proof of it.
 One can only imagine the vocalizations that accompanied these mating dances.
 “It’s hard to imagine such big animals getting all steamed up,” says Lockley, “and staying mute.”